 Ah jeez, poor Roger.
 I’ve watched this episode a few times now and every time I get to this scene that’s what I think: poor, poor Roger.
 He’s one of us, you guys– a television and movie buff and romantic at heart.
 He probably had this all played out in his head like a movie (notice how he’s narrating to himself when he gets out of the cab) and then it all went to crap.
 But that’s life, right?
 It happens despite our best intentions.

 Anyway, he shows up to surprise Brianna under the flimsy excuse of wanting an “American Christmas” and walks into a heated argument between Claire and Brianna over the Harvard stuff.
 Brianna also wants to move out of the house.
 And, like any fight, this isn’t really about Harvard.
 It’s about Brianna feeling rudderless and unloved.
 It’s about Claire feeling lonely and abandoned with a dash of Mommy Guilt thrown in.
 The awkward expressions on Richard Rankin’s face during this whole scene are pretty great.

 Despite the palpable awkwardness (seriously, I felt so bad for the guy) Roger stays and has dinner with Claire and then drops a bombshell: he found Jamie.
-He uncovered an anachronistic quote from Robert Burns’ Freedom and Whisky, printed by someone with Jamie’s middle names.
+He uncovered an anachronistic quote from a Robert Burns poem, printed by someone with Jamie’s middle names.
 He deduces that Jamie is living in Edinburgh in 1765 which, according to the parallel timeline, was only a year ago.